microsud/dysbiosisR/README.md

 ```
     library(dysbiosisR)
 ```
-The package is currently in the Beta version and a stable version will be made available soon.

 We welcome feedback and suggestions.

 ## How to use